wics-uw/website/content/W2015/W15-event-hypatia.md

 + **Who:** Leigh Honeywell
 + **What:** Trust Your Gut: Adventures in the Worst Parts of the Tech Industry
 + **Where:** DC 1302
-+ **When:** Thursday, January 23, 5:30PM
++ **When:** Friday, January 23, 5:30PM
 <br><br>

 # About the Speaker #

-Leigh is a Security Engineer at [Heroku](https://heroku.com/), a [Salesforce.com](https://salesforce.com/) company.
+Leigh Honeywell is a Security Engineer at [Heroku](https://heroku.com/), a [Salesforce.com](https://salesforce.com/) company.
 Prior to Heroku, she worked at [Microsoft](http://microsoft.com/msrc), [MessageLabs/Symantec](http://www.symantec.com/products-solutions/families/?fid=symantec-cloud), and Bell Canada.

-Her community work includes founding several hackerspace, and she is currently Chief Security Officer of [Double Union](http://doubleunion.org/), a women's hackerspace in San Francisco.
+Her community work includes founding several hackerspaces, and she is currently Chief Security Officer of [Double Union](http://doubleunion.org/), a women's hackerspace in San Francisco.
 She is an administrator of the [Geek Feminism wiki](http://geekfeminism.wikia.com/) and